BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/arty.md

 This tutorial will show you how to install FPGA development tools, synthesize a RISC-V core, compile and install programs and run them on a ARTY.
-Note that ARTY support is work in progress: the UART does not work properly (displays garbage sometimes), and frequency with the RV32IM cores is limited to 50 MHz (because we do not know for now how to configure a toolchain that infers DSPs on the ARTY).
+Note that ARTY support is work in progress: the UART does not work properly (displays garbage sometimes).
+The OLED display and led matrix work fine.
+Framebuffer (FGA: Femto Graphic Adapter) and VGA output will be added soon.

 Install open-source FPGA development toolchain
 ==============================================